ChelsiGarg/blackjack-game/README.md

-## Hi, this is the porject built while learning javascript course from scrimba.
+## Hi, this is the project built while learning javascript course from scrimba.